-Sussex Partnership NHS Foundation Trust has a Council of Governors who represent the interests of Foundation Trust members and partner organisations from the local community.
+Sussex Partnership NHS Foundation Trust gives notice that it is holding an election to the Council of Governors.
+This is an exciting opportunity to represent the interests of Foundation Trust members and partner organisations from the local community.

 As a Governor you will be able to: